Morel-Tech/square-connect-dart/README.md

 `batchDeleteCatalogObjects(objectIds)` | Batch deletes catalog objects from list of ids.
 `getCatalogInfo()` | Gets metadata about catalog.
 `searchCatalogObjects(various inputs)` | Seaches catalog objects in a variety of ways.
 See documentation.
+`batchUpsertCatalogObjects(batches)` | Creates or updates catalog objects in bulk.
+`batchRetrieveCatalogObjects(objectIds, includeRelatedObjects)` | Retrieves Catalog Objects in bulk.
+`upsertCatalogObject(object)` | Creates or updates a catalog object.
+`updateItemModifierLists(itemIds, modifierListsToEnable, modifierListsToDisable)` | Seaches catalog objects in a variety of ways.
+See documentation.
+`updateItemTaxes(itemIds, taxesToEnable, taxesToDisable)` | Updates the taxes that apply to an item.

 ## Customer API (SquareConnect.customerApi)
 Method | Description